Auto-Rig

 Blink Pose

-Now the eyelids controller will blend into this predefined pose when moving the main c_eyelid_top/bot controller
+Now the eyelids controller will blend into this predefined pose when moving c_eyelid_top.
+The same process can be repeated for the lower eyelids.

 Optionally, multiple half-closed poses can be set.
 Just repeat the process with the eyelids being half-closed at 50% for example, and select As In-Between when prompted